pgcharetteUdeS/mrr_absorption_sensor/readme.md

 Purpose:
-    Calculate the maximum achievable sensitivities over a range of waveguide bending radii for micro-ring resonator, spiral, and linear waveguide absorption sensors, where the waveguide core has a fixed width and the core height is allowed to vary over a specified range in the optimization at each bending radius.
+    Calculate the maximum achievable sensitivities over a range of waveguide bending radii for micro-ring resonator, spiral, and linear waveguide absorption sensors.
+    The waveguide core has either a fixed width or height and the other (free) core geometry parameter is allowed to vary over a specified range in the optimization at each bending radius.

 Main interface methods:
     - analyze.analyze()